SimonOuellette35/OODGenARC-AGI/README.md

     python test_gridcoder.py --dataset ood_data6.json
     python test_gridcoder.py --dataset ood_data7.json

 Each live above gives the success rate for each OOD Task from 1 to 7 inclusively.
+It also displays the results for the corresponding search ablation study (NN Only model).

 ## TTFT results